Cheeseburger Pepper Cups Recipe

 - 1 cup (4 ounces) shredded cheddar cheese

 - 1. Cut peppers in half lengthwise and remove seeds; set aside.
-In a large skillet, cook beef and onion over medium heat until meat is no longer pink; drain.
+In a skillet, cook beef and onion over medium heat until meat is no longer pink; drain.
 Stir in the rice, tomato paste, ketchup, Worcestershire sauce, mustard, garlic salt and pepper.
 Spoon into peppers.

 2 each: 413 calories, 16g fat (9g saturated fat), 68mg cholesterol, 893mg sodium, 45g carbohydrate (12g sugars, 7g fiber), 23g protein.

 "Very good stuffed peppers.
 I only think the cheeseburger taste was slightly moderate.
 Next time I may use tomato juice or sauce rather than the paste, which kept the filling a bit drier."

 "Absolutely delicious.
 I only used 2 large peppers, and all the stuffing.
 Like the other reviewers I used V-8 juice (that's what my Mom always used), and based on janeirv's review I decided to microwave the peppers for a couple of minutes before stuffing them."

 "Very good!
 Next time I would parboil peppers a little.
 They were too crunchy for me, I used white rice, added shredded cheddar in mix too and used tomato juice like the other reviewer did.
 Very good!"

 "I made these for dinner last night with peppers from my garden and they were very tasty.
 I cut the rice in half and used v-8 juice since I didn't have vegetable broth on hand.
 I think they would also make a good freezer meal .A delicious and economical main dish."